hivp/chaos-engineering-demo/README.md

 chaos report --export-format=pdf journal.json report.pdf
 ```

-The Chaos Mesh dashboard can be accesed to review the experiments:
+Chaos Mesh dashboard can be accesed to review the experiments:
 ![imagen](https://user-images.githubusercontent.com/11853819/114242796-7b050e00-9959-11eb-9273-2372ef6c4ec3.png)

 ## Conclusions

-- Experiments can be executed using Litmus Chaos or Chaostoolkiy+Chaos Mesh , or both
+- Experiments can be executed using Litmus Chaos or Chaostoolkit + Chaos Mesh , or both
 - Results have to be observed to improve resilience
-- In this demo, a weakness may have neen discovered in Catalogue of Sock-App app with 500ms latency
+- In this demo, a weakness may have been discovered in Catalogue of Sock-App app with 500ms latency

 ## Notes
 - Chaos Mesh has some problems to be used with Public Cloud K8s services, such as AKS, so Litmus is the option